- Careers at Middlesex Health

 - Attend monthly seminars.

-- Develop organizational, interpersonal, and critical thinking skills.
+- Advance your organizational, interpersonal, and critical thinking skills.

 - Actively participate in unit activities and nursing councils.